Andrewlore8/CIS-1051-Final/proposal.md

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?

-A good outcome is that the code prints out the top 10 highest and lowest stock options
+A good outcome is that the code prints out the top 10 highest and lowest stock options.

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?